Glow-Lang/glow/INSTALL.md

    deterministic, reproducible builds.
 If it builds and runs for us, it should build and run identically for you.

-3. Nix installs its packages uner `/nix`.
+3. Nix installs its packages under `/nix`.
 If you are on a machine with a small root partition, *Glow* and its dependencies may be too big.
    You can get around this on Linux by using a bind-mount, e.g.: